evnik/XcodeRN/Xcode12.2.md

-# Xcode 12.2 RC Release Notes
+# Xcode 12.2 Release Notes

 Update your apps to use new features, and test your apps against API changes.

 ## Overview

-Xcode 12.2 RC includes SDKs for iOS 14.2, iPadOS 14.2, tvOS 14.2, watchOS 7.1, and macOS Big Sur 11.
-The Xcode 12.2 release candidate supports on-device debugging for iOS 9 and later, tvOS 9 and later, and watchOS 2 and later.
-Xcode 12.2 RC requires a Mac with Apple silicon running macOS Big Sur 11 or later, or an Intel-based Mac running macOS Catalina 10.15.4 or later.
+Xcode 12.2 includes SDKs for iOS 14.2, iPadOS 14.2, tvOS 14.2, watchOS 7.1, and macOS Big Sur 11.
+The Xcode 12.2 release supports on-device debugging for iOS 9 and later, tvOS 9 and later, and watchOS 2 and later.
+Xcode 12.2 requires a Mac with Apple silicon running macOS Big Sur 11 or later, or an Intel-based Mac running macOS Catalina 10.15.4 or later.
-> ##### Note
-> The term “Release Candidate” (RC) replaces “GM seed” and indicates this version is near final.

 ### General